Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 For example, there are three types of posts in the knowledge hub. one is a specific tip on a topic linked to particular categories, so different companies can benefit from this.
 Then you have specific insights on what we are sharing or learning.
 Lastly, we will be repurposing our content from the blog, which is highly specific from experts on entrepreneurship, into the platform; we also benefit from some companies’ expertise in creating content in the knowledge hub.

 What type of companies are attracted to the platform?
 Are you looking at smaller companies?
 Bigger companies?
 What does the average profile look like?

 I would say 90% of the companies have less than 100 employees.
-We’re very intensely focused on small to medium companies.
+So we’re very intensely focused on small to medium companies.
 This also includes startups because we know they have limited resources to do some of the things we’re trying to help with.

 For example, if you’re a big company, it’s no problem for you to pay someone to find you a lead or as a new supplier.
 But when you have limited resources, then it becomes a lot more complicated.
 This is our target audience; small and medium companies help them grow and empower them to collaborate.
 We want to unleash the potential of small companies.

 Beyond some of the other challenges that you mentioned, how has it been growing a team?
 You started with two founders, and now you have a bunch of folks working for you.
 What’s that like?